yanivyacoby/yanivyacoby.github.io/index.md

 ## About

-I am a PhD student in Machine Learning, working with Professor [Finale Doshi-Velez](finale.seas.harvard.edu) at the Harvard Data to Actionable Knowledge (DTAK) Lab.
+I am a PhD student in Machine Learning at Harvard University, working with Professor [Finale Doshi-Velez](finale.seas.harvard.edu) at the Data to Actionable Knowledge (DTAK) Lab.

 ## Research Interests